HL7/davinci-epdx/input/pagecontent/provider-access-api.md

 These extensions **SHOULD** be updated by the Da Vinci Data Export PDex Use Case Operation.

-- Define Profile for Member-Matched Group.
-- Define Extension for LastTransmission for Member in Attribution Group.

 [Next Page - Payer-to-Payer Exchange (Single Member)](payertopayerexchange.html)